Leafwing-Studios/Emergence/design/src/water.md

 Water must:

-- be scarce (at least some of the time)
+- be finite but renewable
+  - varies heavily by biome
+  - some types of water may be scarce while others are abundant
-- be an important source of temporal variability
+- be an important source of external temporal variability
+  - weather
+  - seasons
-- be an important source of spatial variability
+- be an important source of external spatial variability
+  - geography shaping water dynamics
+  - biomes
 - present meaningful barriers to exploration and logistics that can be overcome
+  - units cannot cross deep or extended water
+  - units move more slowly in shallow water
-- be required by plants to grow
+- be required by all plants to grow
+  - roots are the primary mechanism
+  - manually watering also works though
 - be able to be meaningfully observed and understood by the player
+  - weather and season cues
+  - selection details
+  - overlays
+  - surface water visualization
 - be able to be meaningfully manipulated by the player, especially in the mid and late game
+  - terraforming allows players to durably shape the landscape, at fairly high time investment
+  - as water flows downhill, players must be able to raise
+- can be stored
+  - surface-area based evaporation mechanics mean that deep holes are effective natural storage
+  - lower loss storage should be possible, but expensive
+- can be transported
+  - canals work great for both irrigation and transport
+  - more flexible (upstream, dynamic) mechanisms should be possible but expensive
 - reach a stable equilibrium, even as water is added or removed from the system
-- have a single value at each tile
+  - surface-area based evaporation mechanics do an excellent job stabilizing this
+  - draining to the ocean / filling up from the ocean also stabilizes this effectively
+- be able to carry goods
+  - goods should naturally float downriver (implying a water velocity)
+  - goods should also be able to be ferried up river or across relatively still bodies of water at higher cost

 Water should:

 - play other meaningful roles in factory production chains
+  - solution and evaporation of solids
+  - to create mud
+  - cooking
+  - circular processing?
 - be a useful trigger for conditional effects that players can use to respond to changes
+  - seeds that only germinate in water / plants that only become non-dormant when wet
+  - goods that begin to float and move when submerged
+  - specialized storage that allows stored goods to float when submerged
 - be fairly expensive to transport from place to place (to preserve spatial variability)
 - be fairly expensive to store for long periods of time (to preserve temporal variability)
+- flow downriver even over shallow gradients
+  - this creates much more natural river designs
+  - implies continuous water height

 Water should not:

 - create extreme levels of disruption
+  - no extreme floods (without very strong tools to mitigate it)
+  - stored goods are never washed away
 - create disruption that requires constant manual work to respond to

 ## Aesthetic and versimilitude constraints